XuanyiZ/Text-Normalization/README.md

 ### Similarity Index

-The paper propose to use Jaccard index as the similarity measure, which is the cardinality ratio of the intersection of two feature sets and their union.
+The paper proposed to use Jaccard index as the similarity measure, which is the cardinality ratio of the intersection of two feature sets and their union.

 ### Candidate Generation